JacobBonner/JenkinsTutorial/README.md

 4. Click on the build number link '#1', and it will take you to the build.
 Now click 'Console Output', and you should see some information printed out, including the execution and output of the build step you added, `echo 'Hello, World!'`.

+5. Now go back to the Jenkins Dashboard.
+You should see the new Pipeline `hello-world-pipeline` listed along with the first project `hello-world`.

 ### 4.4 - Parameters, Environment Variables, and a Job's Workspace

 #### __4.4.1 - Parametrizing a Job__